lanmarc77/esp-audio-book-player/README.md

 |      01:00     |
  ----------------
 ```
-Using rotation the sleep timer can be setup from 1 minute to to 24 hours in minute precision.
+Using rotation the wakeup timer can be setup from 1 minute to to 24 hours in minute precision.
 This setting is not stored.
 It always starts with 1 hour after the player started.
+Once the timer was activated its setup time starts counting **after** the player was shutdown independent if the shutdown was initiated manually or by a sleep timer.

 #### Screen rotation setup
 ```
  ----------------